Should you replace default wires on LED strip

 When starting out doing your own LED strip installs (Analog or Digital) there is a lot of information to digest and one of them is how much current you need and especially for 5v addressable LED strip how many injection points you need to make to have it all light up evenly and to the max of it’s potential.

-To guide people in this I have my real-world LED power usage sheet which gives you much better numbers to work with then manufacturers often state and combined with that I have a power injection live stream which teaches you how to calculate everything you need from total power, how many injection points you need, power per injection point and then which size/gauge cable you need to each injection point with a given distance.
+To guide people in this I have my real-world LED power usage sheet which gives you much better numbers to work with then manufacturers often state and combined with that I have an article and video (with schematics) which takes you through the whole process of calculating your own setup with everything you need from total power, how many injection points you need, power per injection point and then which size/gauge cable you need to each injection point with a given distance.

 But one of the things that I assume in those guides is that an edge injection to an LED strip can effectively carry about 4Amps of current and a middle injection about double that.
 That’s the very reason the Dig-Quad pre-assembled comes with 5Amp fuses by default, since this suits most situations.

 But why am I so sure about that?
 If you just connect thicker wire, doesn’t that mean it can carry more? (basically no).
 So I recently did a livestream to test exactly this.

 The document I typed during the livestream is here but please find a condensed version of the 100% RGB white (highest power usage) tests below.

 The livestream video shows all tests in real-time including results and conclusions but I can understand this might be a long watch if you just want the results.
 For the results please see the next paragraph in this article!

 Conclusion: How much can a single injection point ingest?